fixtse/ha-voice-sound-sense/README.md

 SoundSense uses an advanced algorithm to:

-1. Sample microphone data in small buffers
-2. Calculate the average absolute amplitude
+1. **Trigger on audio data**: Uses ESPHome's `microphone.on_data` trigger for real-time processing
-3. Convert to decibels using a logarithmic lookup table
+2. **Calculate sound levels**: Convert audio samples to decibel measurements using logarithmic lookup
-4. Apply state detection logic based on configurable thresholds
+3. **State detection**: Apply logic based on configurable thresholds for presence detection
-5. Calculate dynamic volume adjustments based on ambient conditions
+4. **Dynamic volume**: Calculate volume adjustments based on ambient conditions
-6. Apply hysteresis and smoothing for stable volume transitions
+5. **Smooth transitions**: Apply hysteresis and smoothing for stable volume changes

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Troubleshooting

+### Common Issues

+**Q: The Ambient Sound Level sensor shows 0 or doesn't update**
+- Ensure you've added the `on_data` trigger to your microphone configuration
+- Verify the microphone is working in ESPHome logs

+**Q: Dynamic volume isn't working**
+- Make sure the Dynamic Volume switch is turned on in Home Assistant

+**Q: Sound detection states don't change**
+- Ensure the microphone is picking up audio (check Ambient Sound Level sensor)
+- Adjust the Presence Threshold setting in Home Assistant

 <p align="right">(<a href="#readme-top">back to top</a>)</p>